-Prerequisites: Chemistry 30 and Pure Mathematics 30 or Mathematics 30-1 or MATH 105; Mathematics 31 strongly recommended
+Prerequisites: Chemistry 30 and Pure Mathematics 30 or Mathematics 30-1 with a minimum grade of 65%, or MATH 105; Mathematics 31 strongly recommended.

 Suggested corequisites: MATH 249 or 251

 CHEM 203 H(3-1T-3L) General Chemistry II

 A continued analysis of the relationship between chemical structure and reactivity.
 Topics include using examples from inorganic and organic chemistry to investigate energetics, equilibria (e.g. acidity and basicity, quantitative and qualitative) and redox reactions.